-There was an historic permission for two storey bricks-and-mortar extension to rear of the hotel which is within the Epoch 2 area (indicative erosion up to 2055).

-Applied for permission to site seven movable lodges in grounds instead of historic permission, and this was seen as a pragmatic approach to the risk of coastal erosion and in line with an adaptation approach.
+- Historic permission for two storey bricks-and-mortar extension to rear of hotel - Hotel is in Epoch 2 area (indicative erosion up to 2055) - Applied for permission to site seven movable lodges in grounds instead of historic permission - This was seen as a pragmatic approach to the risk of coastal erosion and in line with an adaptation approach

 The hotel sits within Epoch 2 (indicative erosion up to 2055).
 Applicant already had planning permission to build a two storey bricks-and-mortar extension to the rear.
 Instead, applied for permission to place seven movable lodges in the grounds.
 This was seen as a preferable approach, due to the risk of coastal erosion; with the limited lifespan of the extension, it would not have been economically viable to build it.
 However, unlike a bricks-and-mortar extension, the lodges could be moved at the appropriate time.
 This approach was welcomed as pragmatic, in line with a move towards adaptation.

-Flexibility necessary to accommodate business needs and deliver practical solution to historic permission.
+Lessons Learnt Flexibility necessary to accommodate business needs and deliver practical solution to historic permission.